Spacemacs Tutorial

 Therefore:

-deletes 7 words counting from the word the cursor is at.
+4kmoves cursor up 4 linesv3eentersVISUALmode, select 3 words (select to the end of the third word).d7wor7dwdeletes 7 words counting from the word the cursor is at.

 Since counts are so useful, there’s a trick that facilitates the use of line numbers.
 Instead of counting or mentally subtracting line numbers, we can use relative line numbers!